-- The nipple and body is made of medical grade silicone (it is becoming more and more clear that we should be limiting our exposure to even BPA free plastics).
+- The nipple and body are made of medical grade silicone (it is becoming more and more clear that we should be limiting our exposure to even BPA free plastics).

 - The body is really wide so it comes out perfectly clean in the dishwasher.

-- The nipple is really soft and my son took to it right away.
+- The nipple is really soft, and my babies both took to it right away.

 The Kiinde Twist Breastmilk Storage and Feeding System may be my favorite baby product.
 You can pump into and feed directly from the same bags (no transfer mess).
 See my post on pumping for more details.

 I got a sample of the new Baby Brezza bottle.
 The nipple and collar are integrated into one piece, which is convenient.
 Mine is plastic, so I only used it when all of my Comotomos were in the dishwasher.
 They make a glass version too.

 If you are looking to avoid plastic entirely, try the Pura Kiki system, which is made entirely of stainless steel and silicone.
 I loved it as a sippy and straw cup, and there is a traditional silicone nipple.
 I wrote about the system here.